The ground-breaking Intelligent Projects Forum is an invitation-

 Please note: events are exclusive and by invite only.
 All discussions are conducted under the Chatham House Rule.

-Our 2018 forum dates are as follows:
+Our 2019 forum dates are yet to be confirmed

 You can download our Intelligent Projects Forum brochure and join the Intelligent Projects Forum group on LinkedIn.